couchbase/query/docs/n1ql-authentication.md

   bucket-name is the name of the bucket.
 It will authenticate using the bucket's password.

+Couchbase server may choose to add a new credential specifically for query.
+For example, this credential may enable retrieval of SASL bucket passwords and access to SASL bucket data, while not allowing non-query Administrator operations (e.g. operational actions).
+Such a credential would use a type specified by N1QL and a name and password specified by Couchbase server.
+For example, the simulated identity might be "admin:Query", and it could authenticate using the same Couchbase server REST API as "admin:Administrator".

-If Couchbase adds other types of credentials in the future (e.g. users), they will also be prefixed with their type when authenticating through N1QL.
+If Couchbase adds other types of credentials in the future (e.g. users), they will also be prefixed with their N1QL-assigned types when authenticating through N1QL.

 This enables N1QL to support current and future credential types in Couchbase, while supporting standard back ends and clients using the